adenrashid/ReportIt/README.md

 ### Planning

-- In my planning stages, I wanted to focus on building a front end REACT application to strengthen my skills in this area.
-I also wanted to learn and implement an API and decided on google maps as it is free and with many resources on how to use it.
+- In my planning stages, I wanted to focus on building a front end REACT application to strengthen my skills in React and javascript.
+- I also wanted to learn and implement a new API and decided on google maps as it is free and with many resources on how to use it.

 ### Problems